renovatebot/renovate/docs/usage/configuration-options.md

 This config option slows down the _rate_ at which Renovate creates PRs.

-Slowing Renovate down can be handy when you're onboarding a repository with a lot of dependencies.
+Slowing Renovate down can be handy when you are onboarding a repository with a lot of dependencies.
-What may happen if you don't set a `prHourlyLimit`:
+What may happen if you do not set a `prHourlyLimit`:

 1. Renovate creates an Onboarding PR
 1. You merge the onboarding PR to activate Renovate